How to Write Employment Prospecting Letters

 Because the employer might not actively be recruiting, it’s crucial that you give him a reason to read on and consider you as an addition to the company.
 If a mutual connection suggested you contact him, mention that in the first sentence.
 This establishes your credibility and depicts you as someone in the employer’s circle instead of as an outsider.
-Mention upfront if you found his name through your university’s alumni office, belong to the same community service or professional organizations or met him at a job fair or networking event.
+Mention upfront if you found their name through your university’s alumni office, belong to the same community service or professional organizations or met their at a job fair or networking event.

 State Your Reason for Writing

 Get to the point quickly and tell the employer you’re interested in a position with the company.
-If you don’t, he might think you’re simply interested in an informational interview.
+If you don’t, they might think you’re simply interested in an informational interview.
 Explain why you’re interested in his company over others.
 For example, mention that you read the company plans to expand into a market or demographic you specialize in.
 Or, note that you have long admired the company’s superior customer service or reputation for innovation.
 Describe what kind of position you’re seeking, whether it’s full time, freelance, temporary or part time.
 Ask if you can meet with the employer to discuss your qualifications.

 Explain Your Qualifications